-- COVID-19 vaccine distribution continued throughout the islands, including for children ages 12-15 years of age. - More than 80% of the population is fully vaccinated with more than 3,000 booster COVID-19 shots given since inception. - Persons aged over 50 years and the most vulnerable population continue to receive booster vaccines. - All persons over the age of 18 years and high-risk persons over 16 years of age may receive a third dose or booster shot of the COVID-19 vaccine. - The Alpha, Gamma and Delta B.1.617.2 Variants of Concern was confirmed to be in-country. - On 21 January 2022, the Omicron Variant of Concern was confirmed to be in-country based on results from samples (obtained 29 October 2021 to 15 December 2021) submitted to the Caribbean Public Health Agency for genomic sequencing. - Persons continue to register for the COVID-19 vaccine via the online portal which is available in three languages: English, French-Creole, and Spanish. - Go.Data continues to be utilized for field data collection and contact tracing investigations. - Community drive-through services continue to provide access to COVID-19 tests throughout the islands. - The National Public Health Laboratory continues to conduct COVID-19 PCR testing. - The communication education campaign continues with communication materials on the COVID-19 vaccine shared via traditional means and social media. - A Cuban health contingent of 20 persons was given an extension of an additional six months to support operations in the TCI Hospitals through a bilateral agreement between the two countries. - PAHO/WHO continues to assist with coordination for genomic sequencing of samples to the FioCruz Laboratory in Brazil.
+- COVID-19 vaccine distribution continued throughout the islands, including for children ages 12-15 years of age. - 82% of the population is fully vaccinated with 88% of persons receiving at least their first dose of the COVID-19 vaccination. - Persons aged over 50 years and the most vulnerable population continue to receive booster vaccines. - All persons over the age of 18 years and high-risk persons over 16 years of age may receive a third dose or booster shot of the COVID-19 vaccine. - The Alpha, Gamma, Delta B.1.617.2 and Omicron Variants of Concern was confirmed to be incountry. - Persons continue to register for the COVID-19 vaccine via the online portal which is available in three languages: English, French-Creole, and Spanish. - Go.Data continues to be utilized for field data collection and contact tracing investigations. - Community drive-through services continue to provide access to COVID-19 tests throughout the islands. - The National Public Health Laboratory continues to conduct COVID-19 PCR testing. - The communication education campaign continues with communication materials on the COVID-19 vaccine shared via traditional means and social media. - A Cuban health contingent of 20 persons was given an extension of an additional six months to support operations in the TCI Hospitals through a bilateral agreement between the two countries. - PAHO/WHO continues to assist with coordination for genomic sequencing of samples to the FioCruz Laboratory in Brazil.